All Products

 db.customer.createIndex({name:"hashed"})

-4. Configure sharding for the collection.
+4. Configure data sharding for the collection.

 sh.shardCollection("<database>.<collection>",{ "<key>":<value> } )

-• <database>: the name of the database.
+• <database>: The name of the database.

-• <collection>: the name of the collection.
+• <collection>: The name of the collection.

 • <value>

-• "hashed": hashed sharding.
-This strategy distributes data writes evenly among shards.
+• "hashed": Specifies hashed sharding.
+This strategy distributes writes evenly across shard nodes.

 sh.shardCollection("mongodbtest.customer",{"name":1})

-Sample command for configuring hashed sharding:
+Example of configuring hashed sharding:

 sh.shardCollection("mongodbtest.customer",{"name":"hashed"})